aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/tables/_index.md

 One of the advantages of spreadsheets is that they allow you to create different types of lists, for example, phone lists, task lists, lists of transactions, assets or liabilities.
 Several users can work together to use, create and maintain various lists.

-Aspose.Cells supports creating and managing Lists.
+Aspose.Cells supports creating and managing lists.

 ### **Advantages of a List Object**

-There are quite a few advantages when you convert a list of data to an actual List Object
+There are quite a few advantages when you convert a list of data to an actual List Object:

 - New rows and columns are automatically included.
 - A total row at the bottom of your list can be easily added to display SUM, AVERAGE, COUNT, etc.